imkurtwood/spoopy-stack/README.md

 ### Host Groups

 - `all`: Common configuration for all servers
-- `buyback`: Buyback service deployment
-- `wanderer`: Wanderer service deployment
+- `spoopy`: Spoopy services deployment

 ## Roles